masterlifting/browser-webapi/README.md

 4. Pattern matching for clear, safe branching
 5. Error handling using Result types

-# Browser Automation WebAPI — API reference
+# Browser WebAPI — API reference

 This README provides a short, accurate API summary.
 For full request/response examples and ready-to-run requests, import the included `postman_collection.json` into Postman.